-Facilitated by the former SciLifeLab facility Mass Spectrometry-based Proteomics in Uppsala, researchers from Uppsala University have discovered how antibiotic-resistant tuberculosis manages to survive even though it carries a mutation that should kill it.
+Facilitated by the former SciLifeLab unit Mass Spectrometry-based Proteomics in Uppsala, researchers from Uppsala University have discovered how antibiotic-resistant tuberculosis manages to survive even though it carries a mutation that should kill it.

 Every year, tuberculosis (TB) is responsible for the deaths of 1.5 million people worldwide.
 It is normally treated with a combination of four different antibiotics but antibiotic-resistant TB becomes more common every year.
 Luckily, the revolution in DNA sequencing makes it possible to quickly sequence the bacterial DNA making it easier to determine which antibiotics to use in each case.

 One of the most important TB antibiotics, rifampicin, targets a subunit (RpoB) of the Tuberculosis RNA polymerase, making it impossible for TB to reproduce.
 Unfortunately, many rifampicin-resistant (RifR) strains exist and it is important to identify these strains quickly so that patients can be given an alternative antibiotic therapy.

 The majority of the resistant strains have amino acid substitutions in the RpoB gene which are easily identified.
 Frameshift mutations have also been reported in RpoB from clinical isolates, which should inactivate RpoB, and be lethal to the bacteria.
 Very surprisingly, this is not the case.
 Instead, the bacteria not only survive but also becomes resistant to rifampicin.